iannisimo/OrarioTreni/QWEN.md

 - Input validation and loading states are properly implemented

 ### Development Setup
-- Backend: Cloudflare Worker running on port 8787 via `wrangler dev`
+- Backend: Express.js server running on port 8787
-- Frontend: React application running on port 3001 to avoid conflicts
+- Frontend: React application running on port 3000
 - The application is currently configured to work with local development services

 ### API Handling
-- The backend implements fallback mock data when the Trenitalia API is unavailable
+- The backend implements fallback mechanisms when the Trenitalia API is unavailable
 - CORS issues are properly handled through the proxy backend
 - Request headers are properly set to mimic browser requests to the Trenitalia API
 - The Trenitalia station autocomplete API returns plain text data that needs to be parsed into JSON format
 - The station API returns results in format "STATION NAME|ID" which is then converted to JSON format for the frontend

-### Today's Work (October 16, 2025)
+### Implementation History
+- Initially developed as a Cloudflare Worker implementation
-- Removed the Express server implementation to eliminate potential discrepancies between local development and production
+- Later changed to Express.js implementation for development and deployment flexibility
 - Added timestamp conversion utility function to convert standard timestamps to required format: `Wed Jan 07 2015 18:58:25 GMT+0100 (ora solare Europa occidentale)`
-- Implemented two new API endpoints:
+- Implemented API endpoints for station departures and arrivals
-  - `/api/station-departures/{stationId}/{timestamp}` - Get train departures for a station on a specific date
-  - `/api/station-arrivals/{stationId}/{timestamp}` - Get train arrivals for a station on a specific date
-- Updated dependencies to remove Express-related packages from the backend
-- Updated documentation to reflect new architecture and endpoints
-- Corrected the API endpoint format to use the proper Trenitalia API structure: `http://www.viaggiatreno.it/infomobilita/resteasy/viaggiatreno/{command}/{...params}` using a dedicated function to ensure consistency
+- Proper error handling and mock data implementation for API failures